 Professor Fong’s research interests include translation studies, movie and television subtitling, Gao Xingjian studies, drama translation and Hong Kong drama.

-Professor Tang is a professor in the Department of Mathematics and Statistics and Associate Dean of the School of Decision Sciences.
+Professor Tang is a professor in the Department of Mathematics, Statistics and Insurance and Associate Dean of the School of Decision Sciences.
 He received his Bachelor Degree in Mathematics and MPhil Degree in Statistics from The Chinese University of Hong Kong.
 He holds a PhD degree in Biostatistics from the University of California at Los Angeles.
 After his PhD graduation, he received his postdoctoral fellowship training from Brown University and joined the Department of Statistics at The Chinese University of Hong Kong.
 He then decided to work at Harvard University as biostatistician.
 Prior to joining Hang Seng University of Hong Kong, Professor Tang was an associate professor in the Department of Mathematics at the Hong Kong Baptist University.

 Professor Tang has worked in diverse areas within the fields of biostatistics and sensitive survey techniques.
 He has published over 130 refereed articles on topics such as exact inference for categorical data analyses, testing of non-inferiority, quantile regression modeling, longitudinal data modeling, profile likelihood theory and survey methodologies for sensitive questions and has respectively co-authored three books on introductory statistics, Dirichlet and related distributions, and non-randomised response techniques for sensitive questions in surveys.
 These papers have appeared in top-tier journals such as Biometrics, Statistics in Medicine, and Statistical Methods in Medical Research.
 Professor Tang has extensive experience leading and managing research and developing projects.
 Several of the projects were funded by the RGC on exact inference for categorical data analyses and surveys with sensitive questions.
 These projects represent basic research in the fields of biostatistics, testing non-inferiority of drugs / treatments, and sensitive survey techniques.